ELEC3542/elec3542.github.io/index.md

 ## Course Information

-_ELEC3542 Advanced Programming and Application Development_ is offered in 2<sup>nd</sup> semester, 2016–2017.
+_ELEC3542 Advanced Programming and Application Development_ is a Group E (Computer Systems) advanced course offered in 2<sup>nd</sup> semester, 2016–2017.
 The first lesson is scheduled on January 16, 2017 (Monday).

 ### Time & Location